Conformations and Cycloalkanes

 Is this true?

 There’s only one way to find out.
-Do the experiment with 1-methylcyclohexane.
+Do the experiment with a substituted cyclohexane such as 1-methylcyclohexane.

 When we do this, here’s what we find.
 Instead of being equal, the ratio of “equatorial methyl” to “axial methyl” conformers is about** 95:5 favouring the conformation where the methyl group is equatorial.